Posted on 1 Comment

 Small Victorian Tables

 Small Victorian accent tables look fabulous in any style home.
-Their ornate bases and marble tops make them very well suited for entryway pieces and to place in stairways.
-Antique Side Tables On either side of a bed, marble top tables add a touch of style to a room without being overbearing.
+Their ornate bases and marble tops make them very well suited for entryway pieces and to place in stairways. antique side tables On either side of a bed, marble top tables add a touch of style to a room without being overbearing.
 We have also seen a great number of marble top Victorian dressers and stands make their way to the bathroom.
 (Our clientele have very beautiful bathrooms.)
 Certainly the marble top becomes very practical in this situation.

 Antique Display Cabinets

-Victorian showcases, antique display cabinets and Victorian bookcases are a final pieces of antique furniture we can’t seem to keep in stock.
-Antique Bookcase
+Victorian showcases, antique display cabinets and Victorian bookcases are a final pieces of antique furniture we can’t seem to keep in stock. antique bookcase

 Whether they are simple Eastlake style bookcases, or have more elaborate moldings and carvings, Victorian bookcases carry a room or office beautifully.
 They give the space an “Old World” feel.
 Large Victorian bookcases give a room that might be lacking architectural features a sense of history.
 Freestanding Victorian bookshelves also give people the flexibility that built-in bookcases can’t allow, and when decorated with a little time and thought, can be the showpieces of one’s home.